AshvinRamgo/UEFA-Discord-Bot/README.md

 UEFA Discord Bot <br>
-Provides updates on the 2023-2024 UEFA League using discord slash commands
+Introducing the UEFA Discord Bot, your companion for staying updated on the 2023-2024 UEFA League, right within your Discord server.
+With seamless integration and intuitive slash commands, this bot brings the excitement of live matches, upcoming fixtures, and detailed match events directly to your fingertips.

 Commands <br>
 - /live:ends the live score of an ongoing match.